mejk/computer-stuff/ubuntu/swap.md

 ```
 It should be set to always.

-4. The fox: Set swapiness to zero
+4. The fix: Set swapiness to zero
 ```
 sudo echo vm.swappiness=0 | sudo tee -a /etc/sysctl.conf
 ```